Carter Historic Farm

 Bowling Green, OH 43402

 The Carter Historic Farm is a 1930s cultural history museum.
+The facilities are open for programming and Friday, Saturday and Sunday, 1:00 – 4:00 pm.

 Life and farming in the 1930s is re-created through interactive programming, displays and special events.
 Programs include food preservation and canning, farm play, campfires, farm chores, demonstrations, Preschoolers in the Parks (PiPs) programs, Farm Summer Camp and so much more.